 The Basset Hound belongs to the Scent hounds and related breeds in the FCI grouping.

-Is the Basset Hound approved as a pet in a Singapore HDB Flat?
+Is the Basset Hound allowed as a pet in a Singapore HDB flat?

 France, mid-1500s.
 The Basset Hound is a direct descendent of the Bloodhound and has a nose that is almost as capable.
 The breed was first presented at a Paris dog show in 1863, and it was there the dog's popularity began.
 Its popularity spread to England and disputes soon arose between those who wanted the dog to be more of a show dog, keeping it more as a companion dog, and those who wanted to keep it as a hunting dog.
 The breed spread to America where breeders started developing the Basset Hound which they felt covered both hunting and companion / show traits.

 Behaviour and Temperament

 The Basset Hound is known to be friendly, calm, placid and devoted.
 Some examples can be mildly stubborn.

 A fine watchdog but not necessarily protective.
 The Basset Hound is well suited to a family with a sense of humour.
 Low energy.
 Second only to their ancestor the Bloodhound in their ability to scent; despite this trait, Basset Hounds enjoy rolling in foul-smelling messes.
 Drool a lot and howl delightfully, although are usually quiet in the house.
 Basset Hounds are not to be trusted off leash.
 He will often follow a scent that interests him, which can sometimes lead him into dangerous situations, like a road.
 Typical hound smell.

 What are some Physical Features of the Basset Hound?

 The Basset Hound stands 33 to 38 cm tall, and weighs between 18 to 36.5 kg; sturdy, with ears extending beyond tip of nose.
 Acceptable in any hound colour: red and white, tricolour, lemon-and-white.